OFS/ofs.github.io/docs/hw/common/user_guides/oneapi_asp/ug_oneapi_asp.md

 |---------|---------|---------|
 | Intel® oneAPI Base Toolkit (Base Kit) | <ul><li>Intel® FPGA SmartNIC N6001-PL</li><li>Intel® FPGA PAC D5005</li> | Download [here](https://www.intel.com/content/www/us/en/developer/tools/oneapi/base-toolkit-download.html)  |

+> **Note:** Install the oneAPI compiler patches required, according to the version you are using, you can download them in the <i>patch history</i> section from the [FPGA Support Package for Intel® oneAPI DPC++/C++ Compiler](https://www.intel.com/content/www/us/en/developer/tools/oneapi/fpga.html#gs.c41ak4) page.

 Tool installation guide for your reference:

 -   [Intel® oneAPI Toolkits Installation Guide for Linux* OS](https://www.intel.com/content/www/us/en/develop/documentation/installation-guide-for-intel-oneapi-toolkits-linux/top.html)

 4) Ensure you have all the Quartus patches installed, refer to Table 2-4 and 2-5 for required Quartus version.

-> **Note:** For Agilex® 7 FPGA ensure Quartus patch 0.17 and 0.02iofs are installed.
-You can find them in a tar file under assets in the following link [patch-agx7-2024-1.tar.gz](https://github.com/OFS/ofs-agx7-pcie-attach/releases/tag/ofs-2024.1-1).
-For Stratix 10® FPGA ensure Quartus patch 0.01iofs is installed.
-You can find it in a tar file under assets in the following link [patch-s10-2024-1.tar.gz](https://github.com/OFS/ofs-d5005/releases/tag/ofs-2024.1-1).For quartus patches installation to work properly, you must have Git Large File Storage (LFS) installed when cloning the ofs-fim repository.
+> **Note:** For Agilex® 7 FPGA ensure Quartus patch 0.18 and 0.26 and 0.02iofs are installed.
+You can find them in a tar file under assets in the following link [patch-agx7-2024-2-1.tar.gz](https://github.com/OFS/ofs-agx7-pcie-attach/releases/tag/ofs-2024.2-1).
+For Stratix® 10 FPGA ensure Quartus patch 0.01iofs is installed.
+You can find it in the following link [0.01iofs](https://github.com/OFS/ofs-d5005/tree/release/ofs-2024.1/license).
+For quartus patches installation to work properly, you must have Git Large File Storage (LFS) installed when cloning the ofs-fim repository.

 Use following command to check Quartus version and installed patches.